Azure/communication-ui-library/docs/references/accessibility-tools.md

 #### Safari

-You will need to use the display pane of Accessibility Display preferences and use the `Invert colors` option.

-To change these preferences, go to Apple menu > System Preferences, click on Accessibility, then Display and finally Display
+For macOS, you will need to change your display preferences.
+Instructions on how to do it can be found [here](https://support.apple.com/lv-lv/guide/mac-help/unac089/mac).

 ## Code examples